SAFER SKIES Act FAQ

 What is the SAFER SKIES Act?

-The SAFER SKIES Act (Sections 8601–8607 of the FY2026 NDAA) is a federal law signed as part of the National Defense Authorization Act for Fiscal Year 2026.
-It grants state, local, tribal, and territorial (SLTT) law enforcement agencies the authority to detect, track, identify, and mitigate unauthorized drones that pose a credible threat to public safety or national security.
-This authority was previously limited to federal agencies.
+The SAFER SKIES Act (Sections 8601–8607 of the FY2026 NDAA, codified largely at 6 U.S.C.
+124n) is a federal law signed December 18, 2025 as part of the National Defense Authorization Act for Fiscal Year 2026.
+It grants state, local, tribal, and territorial (SLTT) law enforcement and correctional agencies the authority to detect, track, identify, and mitigate unauthorized drones that pose a credible threat.
+On July 6, 2026, DOJ and DHS published the Interim Final Rule (Docket FBI-2026-0001, effective July 1, 2026) implementing the Act.

 Which agencies are eligible?